Protect Excel Files in Python

 Unprotect Excel Files in Python

-The following code sample shows how to unprotect an Excel file in Python.
+The following code shows how to unprotect a workbook:

 Python: Apply Password-Protection to an Excel Worksheet